Development assistance in Pakistan

 Further information on programs addressing health security in Pakistan.

 Pillar 2 – stability

-Australia will focus on providing humanitarian relief, addressing gender inequality and improving governance to support long-term stability in the region—which is vulnerable to the impacts of climate change and external geopolitical factors.
-Australia’s Regional Humanitarian Strategy for the protracted humanitarian crisis in Afghanistan and Pakistan directs funding to displaced people and host communities on both sides of the border.
-Australia’s assistance includes support for vulnerable refugee communities to limit the spread of COVID-19 and provides essential services such as for maternal health.
+Australia will focus on providing humanitarian relief and livelihood support, addressing gender inequality and improving governance to support long-term stability in the region—which is vulnerable to the impacts of climate change and external geopolitical factors..
+Australia’s assistance includes support for vulnerable Afghan refugee and host communities and provides essential services such as for maternal health.
 In Pakistan we will concentrate on Balochistan and on the fragile former tribal areas in KP.

 Further information on programs addressing stability in Pakistan.

 Australia will advocate in support of free trade and sound policy settings that promote inclusive growth and sustainable recovery from the impacts of the floods and high food inflation, on the heels of the nascent economic recovery from the pandemic.
 We will work in regions and sectors where we can deliver the greatest benefits for disadvantaged and marginalised groups, particularly women and girls.
 We will encourage Pakistan to build on recent successes in water cooperation.
 Through ACIAR, Australia is providing expertise to improve the productivity of food systems.

 Australia will continue to work alongside partners in Pakistan to improve economic recovery.
 We will explore opportunities for two-way trade diversification following the restrictions brought on by the COVID-19 pandemic.

 Further information on programs addressing economic recovery in Pakistan.